 Motshekga also asked if she could speak publicly on the reasons for his removal, despite both previously agreeing not to.

 The City Press reported on June 24 that Motshekga had not fired Karodia, despite telling the media she had done so.
+According to the newspaper Motshekga blamed Karodia for the department's failure to deliver textbooks to Limpopo pupils.

 "Motshekga must apologise to me and speak the truth to the public," Karodia told the newspaper.